whaleclub/api/source/includes/_overview.md

 You can get your Partner ID from your [API Settings](https://trade.whaleclub.co/settings/api) page, too.
 Only trades with real funds will result in referral commissions.

 <aside class="warning">
-Use of auto-referrals or multiple live trading accounts will result in permanent account closure without notice.
+Self-referring and using multiple trading accounts will result in account closure without notice.
 </aside>

 ## Errors